The NAU PHT Lab is recruiting new members! If you are interested in joining us, please reach out.

 Personal page: http://jareduval.com / Email: Jared.Duval@nau.edu

-Tochukwu holds a Ph.D. in Computer Science from Trinity College Dublin, where he was also a researcher at the ADAPT Lab.
+Tochukwu holds a Ph.D. in Human Computer Interaction from Trinity College Dublin, where he was also a researcher at the ADAPT Lab.
 He received the ADAPT Recognition Early Stage Researcher Award in 2022 for his groundbreaking research on cultured-centered user engagement design for mobile health in the Global South.

 Email: Tochukwu.Ikwunne@nau.edu